17 Top-Rated Beaches in Miami, FL

 Dog lovers unite!
 Hobie Beach is one of the best dog-friendly beaches in Miami.
 It's also a hot spot for water sports enthusiasts.
-From surfing to jet-skiing to boating to windsurfing, there's a bevy of sports on offer at this exciting locale.
+From surfing to jet skiing to boating to windsurfing, there's a bevy of sports on offer at this exciting locale.
+In fact, it's also known locally as Windsurfer Beach in honor of the fast-paced fun you can have on the water.
+Not enough action for you?
+No worries.
 You can even rent a catamaran and schedule a lesson to learn how to sail it.

 The water (which is often murky) is quite shallow, which makes it ideal for those traveling with kids – including the four-legged kind.
 While out on the water, whether you're in a kayak or on a windsurfer, take time to appreciate the impressive views, ranging from Miami's looming skyscrapers to the natural mangrove estuaries.

 Insider's tip: The beach is quite rocky here.
 If you're hoping to spend the day lazing about on soft sand, you may want to choose another beach.
 Also, if you're looking for the wider, softer section of Hobie Beach, head to the south end.
 This is also where you'll find plenty of parking and a welcoming row of waving palm trees backing the sand.